-Many companies cut corners trying to cover the 19 countries and territories from Mexico into the Caribbean and down into Central and South America by lumping them into a “Latin America” go to market strategy.
-This is done typically with a single regional site or by using copy and paste of an existing Spanish language site into country folders and wait for traffic from this fast growing region to roll in.
+Many companies cut corners trying to cover the 19 countries and territories from Mexico into the Caribbean and down into Central and South America by lumping them into a “Latin America” go-to market strategy.
+This is done typically with a single regional site or by using copy and paste of an existing Spanish language site into country folders and wait for traffic from this fast-growing region to roll in.

 This second option, cloned individual market sites, is where we see the most performance problems.
-In the majority of the cases there is no way to distinguish these cloned sites from any another Spanish version of the site.
+In the majority of the cases, there is no way to distinguish these cloned sites from any another Spanish version of the site.
 Yes, some of them have added local currencies; different address and phone number and maybe some of the more professional have adjusted for the linguistic differences.
 The more effort you make the better you will perform not just with SEO but in sales.

-Our most recent HREFLang implementation success story did many things correct.
-They had 7 different sites for the region plus the standard “LatAm” regional catch all site and a site dedicated to Spain.
+Our most recent HREFLang implementation success story did many things correctly.
+They had 7 different sites for the region plus the standard “LatAm” regional catch-all site and a site dedicated to Spain.
 They did have unique currencies, contact information in schema tags in the footer, HTML Country and Language Tags in the header, and most of the sites had some level of language localization for the market.
 They thought all was good which is why they did not know they had a problem.

 The client first started working with Back Azimuth using DataPrizm to catalog and mine keyword opportunities.
 As part of the DataPrizm onboarding process, we set Preferred Landing Pages to all of the key product keywords.
 We had an alert that a different country page is ranking for the key products.
-We dug deeper and found that in most markets an Argentina pages or regional page was ranking vs. the local pages and the following additional challenges.
+We dug deeper and found that in most markets an Argentina page or regional page was ranking vs. the local pages and the following additional challenges.

 We imported all of the XML site maps into HREFLang Builder and created the HREFLang XML site maps and immediately encountered a few problems:

 Problem 1 – 301 Redirects to Regional Pages